 A recent study published in the Annals of Allergy, Asthma and Immunology journal titled “Real-world dosing of omalizumab for chronic spontaneous urticaria”, sought to answer some of the above questions.

 Adult patients with chronic spontaneous urticaria, changed their dosing frequency to 6, 8, or 12 weeks (instead of the usual 4 weeks).
 They were also adjusted from 300mg to 150mg.

 The study showed that a significant proportion of patients taking medications were able to decrease or stop them even while the Xolair was tapered.
 Many patients were able to decrease the 4 week cumulative dose of Xolair and still achieve control with a longer interval.

-The results of this study showed that many patients with chronic spontaneous urticaria on Xolair, are able to taper the dosage of Xolair and other medications that they are using to control their hives.
+The results of this study showed that many patients with chronic spontaneous urticaria on Xolair, are able to taper Xolair and other medications that they are using to control their hives.